 NVIDIA, Principal Artist

 Michael Johnson is a talented artist with a deep passion for creating immersive worlds and captivating style frames.
 His artistic journey took off when he began working at Blur Studio, where he contributed to numerous high-profile projects in animation, film, and video game trailers.
-Now a Principal Artist at Nvidia, Michael plays a key role in pushing the boundaries of digital art and visual technology.
+Now a Principal Artist at Nvidia, Michael plays a key role in pushing the boundaries of digital art.

 What’s a piece of advice you wish you would have gotten when you started out on your journey as an artist?